-Soon, the rail system would meet with a competitor that was even more efficient and convenient then rail travel was for public transportation.
-This new innovation largely displaced that role of the steam engine and railroad.
-That innovation was the gasoline engine whose ensuing inventions were the automobile and motor bus.
+Soon, the rail system would meet with a competitor that was even more efficient and convenient than rail travel was for public transportation.
+This new innovation largely displaced the role of the steam engine and railroad.
+That innovation was the gasoline engine whose ensuing inventions were the automobile and motorbus.

 The Change of Public Transport with the Motor Car

 Motor vehicles changed transportation in Tuscola County as they did elsewhere.
 The touring car and the motor bus were in the early 20th century the most remarkable and workable means of public transportation.